FleetCor Technologies (FLT) Q3 2017 Results - Earnings Call Transcript

 Ramsey El-Assal - Jefferies LLC

 Hey, guys.
 Thanks for taking my question.
-I wanted to ask in the context of this new Russia deal, how the European outsourcing pipeline look specifically for these sort of smaller regional programs.
+I wanted to ask in the context of this new Russia deal, how the European outsourcing pipeline looked specifically for these sort of smaller regional programs.
 Forgetting about the giant brands that we've, I think, all been focused on for a while, is there more movement in the pipeline on the smaller end, not just in Russia but across Europe?
 And maybe will that be the sort of thin end of the wedge when it comes to opening up the market?

 Ronald F. Clarke - FleetCor Technologies, Inc.

 Ramsey, I don't think we know.
-We've called this wrong so many times.
-I kind of hate to go out on a limb with you.
+We've called this wrong so many times, I kind of hate to go out on a limb with you.
 But look, every one of these incremental, I think, helps, right, maybe builds more confidence for other people to take the leap.
 And yes, there are smaller guys wading into the RFP stage now.
 So, I'd like to sound even more hopeful, but given our past, I'm trying to be a little bit cautious.

 Ramsey El-Assal - Jefferies LLC